 Paul, the INVISIBLE MAN

 Paul, co-founder of Project ‘Change One Life’ Cat rescue & Sanctuary , would like to share with us his experience as a caregiver and what it means to commit oneself to relieving the suffering of homeless cats by feeding them and caring for them.
-Over the last 4 years, Paul has learned that caring for homeless animals is hard work which most of the time goes unnoticed and that sometimes mean people can make it even harder with insults, threats and other disturbing behaviour.
+Over the last 4 years, Paul has learned that caring for homeless animals is hard work which most of the time goes unnoticed and that sometimes mean people can make it even harder with insults, threats and other disturbing behaviours.

 When I do my rounds to refill feral cat colony feeding stations with food and water, I have to ‘work undercover’.
 Not just because people would think I’m crazy or to avoid getting insulted ( I’m used to it by now!) but most of all, to be private and protective of the cats I care for.
 If feeding stations are spotted, they can become an easy target for mean people who would disrespectfully destroy everything by throwing away their food and water.

 In that same area where I’m being ‘harrased’ for helping homeless animals, there’s is a factory well know for their ‘fishy business’ that produces tons of waste, litters the pavement and pollutes the environment; in spite of it all, the owner and his workers are admired and respected people.
-In fact, in the neighborhood people think of them as role models, due to their financial status and what they represent.
+In fact, in the neighbourhood people think of them as role models, due to their financial status and what they represent.

 In summary, spending your personal savings to feed homeless animals and volunteering to care for them without any kind of financial reward not olny can get you insults, calumnies and trouble but you’ll also be forced to do it undercover.
 Instead, littering the streets, polluting the environment, and having some ‘fishy business’ will get you respect, admiration and total freedom to do it out in the open.

 And this is the society in which we live.
-Needless to say any more. “
+Needless to say anymore. “

 Paul also wanted to add: “ Before you watch this video, I want you to know that 95% of the cats who live in our Sanctuary are the result of all this hard work on the streets where day in and day out I witness injustice and endless suffering; the cruel fate of homeless animals.